How is self-employment tax deferral for 2020 reported on Schedule SE and Schedule 3?

 Continuing with the illustration, suppose Etan’s tax liability for 2020 is $10,000 and he pays $7,000 through estimated tax payments so that he has a tax underpayment of $3,000 ($10,000 - $7,000) for the year.
 Since the underpayment is more than the maximum deferral, Etan can defer up to $2,204.
 If so, he reduces his underpayment to $796 ($3,000 - $2,204).

 In the alternative, suppose Etan instead pays in $8,500 through estimated tax payments, resulting in an underpayment of only $1,500 ($10,000 - $8,500).
 In that case, his allowed deferral would be limited to $1,500.

-Electing the SE tax deferral amount (Schedule 3, Additional Credits and Payments)
+Electing the self-employment tax deferral amount for 2020 (Schedule 3, Additional Credits and Payments)

 The third step is to for Etan to decide how much of the allowed amount he wishes to defer.
 The elected deferral is reported on Schedule 3, line 12e, and carries to line 31 of Form 1040.
 As explained above, the deferral serves to lower Etan’s balance due.

 Note: Regardless of his decision, the full amount of self-employment tax is included in his total tax liability and one-half of the tax is claimed as an adjustment to income on Form 1040.

 Repayment amounts in 2021 and 2022